oracle-samples/adb-extproc/README.md

 ## Using this image

-To start an extproc container, run the following commmand
+To start an extproc container, run the following `podman` command

 ```text
 /usr/bin/podman run -d \